 - To propose strategies to increase agency readiness to utilize workforce training and education resources that result in improved transportation safety by empowering effective decision-makers.

-This project started June 2015 and is anticipated to be completed in February 2017.
 The results of this project were presented during the Safety Center’s January 2017 webinar.
 To view the archived version, click here.

 For additional information on this project, please contact us at firstname.lastname@example.org.